Rafizqi64/ShiftScheduleNXT/README.md

-# 🌟 Shift Schedule Free Time Finder – *thank u, NXT edition* 🕒
+# thank u, NXT – *Shift Schedule Free Time Finder* 🕒

 **Hey beautiful people!**
 Tired of shift work getting in the way of hanging out with your favorite operators?